 On a smaller scale, a stirring musical composition could prove to be the ultimate cue for highlighting a close-up act and rendering it extraordinary.

-Watch David Copperfield below use music within his magic show to help the illusions become alive
+Watch David Copperfield use music within his magic show to help the illusions become alive:

-Some of the categories that are most common are commercial, royalty-free, production and customized and to find out which suits you the best, cultivating an understanding and experimenting is the way to go.
+Some of the most common categories are commercial, royalty-free, production and customized and to find out which suits you the best, cultivating an understanding and experimenting is the way to go.

-Each source is characterized by its own pros and cons.
+Each source is characterized by its own advantages and disadvantages.
 To seek a tune that people can easily identify with, commercial music is the segment that should be explored while originality is best acquired through customized creations.

 Music is an investment that could enable a magician to reap rich dividends if handled with care and hence is an aspect which should never be treated lightly or overlooked.

-The fact that it complements a magic show is undisputable and given its irreplaceable quality, this ingredient surely deserves a lot of attention.
+The fact that it complements a magic show is indisputable and given its irreplaceable quality, this ingredient surely deserves a lot of attention.